matusnovak/finedata/README.md

 ## Dependencies

-All dependencies listed here are already included as a git submodule and will be statically linked to the fineframework library.
+All dependencies listed here are already included as a git submodule and will be statically linked to the finedata library.
 Therefore, no need to compile them manually, nor link them manually!
 Everything is automated via CMake.

 * [tinyxml2](https://github.com/leethomason/tinyxml2.git) - For parsing XML files
 * [json-c](https://github.com/json-c/json-c.git) - For parsing JSON files